maapteh/graphql-modules-app/README.md

 The Schiphol flight information is managed by the airlines and airline handlers in the Central Information System Schiphol ( CISS ).
 Part of this flight information is made available via the Rest API Flight Information (API) to developers.

 ## TODO
-0) Generating types components and introspection with argument for graphql endpoint
+1) Add two graphql endpoints, internal and external for SSR and client
-1) Fix autogenerating react components
+2) Add more tooling, so no copy task of graphql schema's needed anymore (also things like storybook etc etc)
-2) Add two graphql endpoints, internal and external for SSR and client
+3) Add watcher correctly
-3) Add sample for development docker setup, running `docker-compose up graphql web nginx`.
-This runs the graphql server and the application on the same instance.
+4) (Add sample for development docker setup, running `docker-compose up graphql web nginx`.
+This runs the graphql server and the application on the same instance).

 [![Codeship Status for maapteh/graphql-modules-app](https://app.codeship.com/projects/3bf47d90-d61c-0136-0edf-1a5c0fb66462/status?branch=master)](https://graphql-schiphol.herokuapp.com)